RamSailopal/YottaDB-dashboard/README.md

 # Log file analytics

 Those wishing to view the log files created by YottaDB within Grafana can optionally add the data from promtail.yaml to the existing Promtail configuration file.
-The log messages (prefixed with YDB-) can then be viewed with the Loki datasource and by selecting the Activity label.
+The log messages (prefixed with YDB-I, W, E and F ) can then be viewed with the Loki datasource and by selecting the Activity label.

+Further details about YottaDB syslog messaging can be found here - https://docs.yottadb.com/AdminOpsGuide/monitoring.html

 It is assumed that instances of both Loki and Promtail are already running and that the Loki plugin is installed in Grafana.

+A dashboard in JSON format that additionally includes FREECNT and system logs from YottaDB is available in examples/

 ![Alt text](yottadb-graf2.PNG?raw=true "YottaDB Dashboard")